textcreationpartnership/A03784/README.md

 #####Front#####
-King Edward the 2. surnamed Carnaruen was crouned att Westminster at the 22. yere of his age the 24.THE HISTORIE
+King Edward the 2. surnamed Carnaruen was crouned att Westminster at the 22. yere of his age the 24.
-OF EDWARD
-THE SECOND.Surnamed CARNARVAN,
-one of our English
-KINGS.Together with the Fat
 1. TO
 HIS VERY LOVING
 Brother, Mr. RICHARD